 Advanced image features give you more control over the appearance of your images.
 They include:

-Filters to adjust the appearance of your image, by adding borders or grayscale for example.
+Filters to adjust the appearance of your image, for example by adding borders or grayscale.